ctoesca/redjs/README.md

 ```

-#### If you use cluster module, RedjsServer must be created in master process:
+#### If you use 'cluster' module, RedjsServer must be created in master process:

 ```javascript
 if (cluster.isMaster){